pjfanning/acked-stream/README.md

 ## Supported operations

-The API mirrors the Akka Stream API where it is possible to positively correlate a stream element with an input element.
+The API mirrors the Pekko Stream API where it is possible to positively correlate a stream element with an input element.
 AckedFlow and AckedSink are implemented and behave accordingly (where an AckedSink is responsible for message acknowledgmeent).

 Notes on operations: